zycgit/dbvisitor/doc/src/index.rst

 ..
-Hasor Docs documentation master file, created by sphinx-quickstart on Wed Apr 11 00:43:36 2018.
+HasorDB Documentation master file, created by sphinx-quickstart on Wed Apr 11 00:43:36 2018.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hasor Framework
+Welcome to HasorDB
 ======================================

 .. toctree::